voodoo/caveman-guide/src/content/book/19-statins/index.md

 - When absolute benefits are small, potential side effects of statins become more relevant in decision-making.

 In conclusion, while statins do provide benefits in cardiovascular risk reduction, the absolute risk reduction is often much smaller than the relative risk reduction suggests.
-Proper communication of both measures is essential for informed decision-making by patients and healthcare providers.[^6][^7]
+Proper communication of both measures is essential for informed decision-making by patients and healthcare providers.[^6]

 ##  LDL Controversy:

 1. LDL has long been dubbed "bad cholesterol" due to its association with heart disease.
-2. The "lipid hypothesis" suggests that lowering LDL cholesterol reduces cardiovascular risk.[^1]
+2. The "lipid hypothesis" suggests that lowering LDL cholesterol reduces cardiovascular risk.
 3. However, some researchers argue that the relationship between LDL and heart disease is more complex than initially thought.

 Key points of controversy: